NHOrus/srwq-compilation/episode-31.md

 "Shurrup, ye nonce!"
 Russel hits the accelerator and boosts away, the Guarlion starting to glow blue.

-"Oh dear, a Sonic Breaker...You're a poor excuse for a knight, having no unique style of your own..."
+"Oh dear, a Sonic Breaker...
+You're a poor excuse for a knight, having no unique style of your own..."
 The R-1s fists begin to glow pink as Yuuki draws them together.

-"I...said...SHUT UP!!!"
+"I...  said...
+SHUT UP!!!"
 The Guarlion rockets at the other mech, which makes no attempt to dodge.

 "T-Link Blade, show this fool a true knight's power!"

 The pink flash clears and Russel finds himself piloting half a Guarlion.
 And not the half with a Tesla Drive either...
-Anonymous Mon 01 Mar 2010 07:39:56 No.4618359 Report
->>4618352

-RUSSEL!
-NOOOOO!

-NOTASPLANNED.JPG
-Anonymous Mon 01 Mar 2010 07:39:56 No.4618362 Report
->>4618352
-I knew this would happen.
-GOOD JOB GUYS.
-Sciencegar Sciencebolt Mon 01 Mar 2010 07:40:56 No.4618363 Report
-Quoted By: >>4618389 >>4618428
->>4618348

-I've just realised that the only confirmed dead named character is Ensign Mickey.
-And the Balmar who would have been Ingram, I suppose.

-Goddammit, I'm going to have to rectify this...
-Anonymous Mon 01 Mar 2010 07:40:56 No.4618372 Report
-Quoted By: >>4618388
->>4618352
-Deathgrip the bastard, if possible.
-Then self destruct.
-Anonymous Mon 01 Mar 2010 07:44:56 No.4618388 Report
->>4618372

-Don´t, Eject instead Russel is still alive(I think) and we would probably not to whole lot of damage.
-Anonymous Mon 01 Mar 2010 07:44:56 No.4618389 Report
-Quoted By: >>4618428
->>4618363
-You leave Russel alone!

-Don't Die you lovable Irishman!
-Anonymous Mon 01 Mar 2010 07:44:56 No.4618395 Report
->>4618352
-Russel!
-Spam Trust on yourself!
-NOW BITCH
-Anonymous Mon 01 Mar 2010 07:46:56 No.4618404 Report
-Quoted By: >>4618428
-RUSSEL BAGMAN WILL NOT BE DEFEATED SO EASILY!
-FOR THE SHADOW MIRROR!
-Sciencegar Sciencebolt Mon 01 Mar 2010 07:49:56 No.4618424 Report
-Quoted By: >>4618444 >>4618461 >>4618464
+---

-Latooni supresses a shudder as Russel transponder goes offline.
-I knew it...Man wasn't anything of a pilot anyway.
+Latooni suppresses a shudder as Russel transponder goes offline.
+I knew it...
+Man wasn't anything of a pilot anyway.
 "Trilobite 1, please come in, we are under attack."

 "This is Trilobite 1, we are also engaged.
 They're bombing the base, the DC are deploying Lions.
 It looks like the units we fought in the Gulf of Mexico."

-Project SRW...Kai's mystery faction, and the backers of the School.
+Project SRW...
+Kai's mystery faction, and the backers of the School.
 Stands to reason we wouldn't find any friends there.

 Latooni then notices a new contact on her scope.
 A big one, and headed in the same direction as her.
 What now?
 The Hi-Zol Launcher gouges a long trough in the side of the XN-Giest, and Tandem-4s legs melt from under him.
 The rest of Tandem brigade take to the air, only for glowing Strike Shields to tear into their ranks like bloodthirsty hawks.